An additive application of the resonance method: Introduction and main results

-In contrast to the aforementioned results of Hardy, Hafner and Soundararajan who had employed Dirichlet's simultaneous approximation theorem, Theorem \ref{keyresult} will follow by an application of the {\it resonance method}.
+In contrast to the aforementioned results of Hardy, Hafner and Soundararajan who had employed Dirichlet's simultaneous approximation theorem, Theorem \ref{thm:main_threorem} will follow by an application of the {\it resonance method}.
 Incidentally, this technique has been developed by Soundararajan \cite{Soundararajan2008} a few years after \cite{Soundararajan_2003} to address questions related to the extreme values of the Riemann zeta-function $\zeta(s)$, $s:=\sigma+it$, on the critical line\footnote{Similar results and the development of the resonance method inside the strip $1/2 < \sigma < 1$ have been carried out earlier -yet passed unknown for decades- by Voronin \cite{Voronin1988}.} and of families of Dirichlet $L$-functions at $\sigma=1/2$.
 The idea is, roughly speaking, to prove $\Omega$-results for a Dirichlet polynomial (with multiplicative coefficients) $F(t)=\sum_{n\leq N}f(n)n^{it}$, by introducing another Dirichlet polynomial $R(t)$ that will {\it resonate} with $F(t)$ in the following sense:

-Then it is a matter of properly constructing $R(t)$ to maximise $A$ while satisfying the above inequalities.
-Of course several error terms are involved in the background but when successfully estimated, the method yields also lower bounds for the measure of $t\in[Y,X]$ at which $|F(t)|$ is large.
+Then it is a matter of properly constructing $R(t)$ to maximize $A$ while satisfying the above inequalities.
+Of course several error terms are involved in the background but when successfully estimated, the method yields also lower bounds for the measure of $t\in[Y,T]$ at which $|F(t)|$ is large.

 We will first extend the resonance method to the setting of general trigonometric series $F(x)$ having positive Fourier coefficients.
 This assumption not only simplifies the exposition but it also produces superior results compared to when $f(n)\in\mathbb{C}$.
 Now the resonator $R(x)$ will not be a Dirichlet polynomial but a trigonometric polynomial whose frequencies are linear combinations of the ``building blocks'' $\lambda_{m}$, $m\in\mathcal{M}$.
-The proof of Theorem \ref{keyresult} distinctly illustrates how $R(x)$ works to bring forth the terms $f(\lambda_{m})$.
-In the special case when $\beta=0$ $(\bmod\,2\pi)$ we can also refine the theorem and obtain lower bounds for the measure of those $x\in[Y,2^MX]$ at which $\Re(F(x))$ is large. \begin{thm} For any integer $M\geq1$, any set $\mathcal{M}\subseteq\mathbb{N}$ with cardinality $M$ and any $2^MX> Y\geq1$, we have that
+The proof of Theorem \ref{thm:main_threorem} distinctly illustrates how $R(x)$ works to bring forth the terms $f({m})$.
+In the special case when $\beta=0$ $(\bmod\,2\pi)$ we can also refine the theorem and obtain lower bounds for the measure of those $x\in[Y,T]$ at which $\Re(F(x))$ is large. \begin{thm} {Let $F(x)$ be a trigonometric polynomial defined as in \eqref{eq:trigonometric_polynomial} and having, in particular, positive Fourier coefficients.
+Then} for any integer $M\geq1$, any set $\mathcal{M}\subseteq\mathbb{N}$ with cardinality $M$ and any $T> Y\geq1$, we have that